 If you already have home insurance, you may be wondering if it is worth taking out a cycle insurance policy.
 In some cases, you may spend less on a home contents insurance policy with ‘pedal cover’ if your bicycle is cheap and the cost of specialist insurance excess may end up costing you more than what your bike is worth.

 However, cycle insurance offers you a wider scope and better quality of cover.
-You will benefit from cover outside of your home, including abroad if you choose worldwide cover as an additional protection.
+You will benefit from cover outside of your home, including abroad.
 This is ideal for the cycling enthusiast and beginner alike, and is especially helpful if your gear is high-spec.

 Cycle insurance with ALA